-• To ensure that waste management is performed in accordance with all waste related legislative requirements, including the duty of care, and to plan for future legislative changes and to mitigate their effects.
+- To ensure that waste management is performed in accordance with all waste legislative requirements, including the duty of care, and to plan for future legislative changes and to mitigate their effects. - To minimise waste generation at source and facilitate repair, reuse and recycling over the disposal of wastes, where it is cost effective. - To provide clearly defined roles and responsibilities to identify and co-ordinate each activity within the waste management chain. - To promote environmental awareness in order to increase and encourage waste minimisation, reuse and recycling.

-- To minimise waste generation at source and facilitate and prioritize repair, reuse, repurpose and recycling over the disposal of wastes, keeping costs into consideration. - To have clearly defined roles and responsibilities for the personnel involved in the management process and to identify and co-ordinate each activity within the waste management chain. - To promote environmental awareness in order to increase and encourage waste minimisation, reuse and recycling to the extent possible - To repurpose wherever possible, the revenue from recyclable material for expansion of recycling opportunities available to the Company. - To ensure safe handling and storage of wastes at all office locations and sites under fit/strip- out. - To provide appropriate training for staff, supply chain partners and clients on waste management issues. - To promote industry leading waste management practices. - To appoint competent person(s) to provide waste management advice.
+- To secure where possible revenue for recyclable material to reinvest into the expansion of recycling opportunities available to the Company. - To ensure the safe handling and storage of wastes at all office locations and construction sites. - To provide appropriate training for staff, supply chain partners and clients on waste management issues. - To promote industry waste management best practice. - To appoint competent person(s) to provide waste management advice.